What is a Vasectomy?

 Vasectomies are elective, minor outpatient procedures that do not require a diagnostic process or referral from a primary care physician.
 Scheduling a consultation is quick and easy.
 One of our board-certified urologists will meet with you to discuss your health history, address your concerns and questions, and help you choose which procedure option is best for you.

 We understand you have concerns about vasectomies and whether the procedure is right for you and your family.
-The board-certified urologists at Puyallup Surgical Consultants have gathered a list of common vasectomy questions and answers to ease your anxiety and help you understand the benefits of this minor outpatient procedure.
+The board-certified urologists at Proliance Puyallup Surgeons have gathered a list of common vasectomy questions and answers to ease your anxiety and help you understand the benefits of this minor outpatient procedure.